 Updated purchasing procedures to include e PRO electronic purchasing.
 Added a prohibition on purchasing radioactive materials with a procurement card, which was already a policy in the Purchasing Department.

 This page is not part of the document.
-Produced by Safety Office, July 2006
+Produced by Safety Office, July 2006 for University of North Texas Health Science Center at Fort Worth

 RADIATION SAFETY MANUAL